dmbarbour/glas/docs/GlasApps.md

 ### Application State

-Application state can and should be represented as a value on the normal data stack.
+Application state can (and should) be represented as normal values on the normal data stack within a program loop.
 No separate effects API for state.
 This design is consistent with a procedural embedding of transaction machines and makes it semantically clear what state is 'owned' by the application vs. owned by the runtime.
 The cost is that this design places a heavy burden on the optimizer, e.g. precise conflict detection requires abstract analysis to partition state into smaller fragments of a transactional memory.

 ### Robust References

-A robust API design for references is to have applications allocate their own references.
-For example, `open file as foo` where `foo` is an arbitrary user-provided value.
-Then further operations (read, write, close) would also use the `foo` value to reference this object.
+Conventional APIs return allocated references to the client, e.g. `open file` returns a file handle.
+However, this design is unstable under concurrency and difficult to secure.
+A more robust API design for references is to have applications allocate their own references.
+For example, `open file as foo` where `foo` is a user-provided value.

+Further operations such as read and close would then use `foo` value to reference the open file.
+The host would maintain a translation table between application references and runtime objects.
+The application never has direct access to a runtime's internal reference, and cannot forge runtime references.

-There are several benefits to this design when compared to system allocation of references.
-It becomes much easier to control references, e.g. a program can use effects handlers to add a prefix to all references used by a subprogram.
-This design avoids security risks related to forgery or leaky abstraction of system-meaningful references.
-Debugging and reflection are greatly simplified because references can easily carry metadata about purpose or provenance within the program.
-Allocation of references is easily stabilized and decentralized, simplifying concurrency and distribution.
+There are benefits to this design when compared to system allocation of references.
+It becomes much easier to secure which references a subprogram may use, e.g. based on prefix.
+References can be stable and meaningful, which should simplify debugging and reflection.
+Allocation of references can be decentralized within a concurrent application, reducing contention.

-The system can maintain lookup tables between reference values and underlying resources.
-It is feasible to support reflection APIs that return lists of allocated references or rename references.
-Applications can feasibly use reflection to implement their own garbage collection.
+This avoids any need for abstraction or opacity of reference values.
+This does shift the burden of garbage collection to the application, but that can be supported by including an effect to list all active references of a given type.

 ### Asynchronous Effects